kestava/webapp/doc/source/installation/index.rst

 Install PostGIS
 ===============

+.. note:: Need to determine if we really need to install from the PPA

 Add UbuntuGIS "stable" PPA to the system's software sources list.
 This let's us install a newer version of PostGIS than the one normally found in Ubuntu's